Mass customization labs: innovation integration solar energy

 Prototyping, testing, analysing

-The pilot production line to be opened in Eindhoven in 2022 is unique in the world: here we will make flexible laminates with solar PV functionality, in all conceivable variations of size, shape and electrical power.
+The research line to be opened in Eindhoven in 2022 is unique in the world: here we will make flexible laminates with solar PV functionality, in all conceivable variations of size, shape and electrical power.
 Vacuum lamination will soon be replaced by roll lamination, which will remove the restriction on the length of the material.